 While these areas are the primary focus of the position, we believe strongly in teamwork and employees will be called upon to perform a variety of duties as a part of their role with the City.

 Education: Bachelors of Science Degree in Urban Forestry, Forest Resources, Natural Resources Management or other closely related field required, or equivalent combination of Associate Degree and relevant work history; Minnesota DNR Tree Inspector Certification or ability to obtain within 3 months required; ISA Certified Arborist preferred.

-Work Experience: Minimum of five years related work experience with applicable Bachelor’s degree or minimum seven years related work experience with Associates degree required; Experience working with surveying equipment preferred; Supervisory experience preferred; Experience planning and coordinating Forestry and Natural Resources events preferred; Experience coordinating fire management burns preferred; Experience working with the State and County Weed database preferred.
+Work Experience: Minimum of two years related work experience with applicable Bachelor’s degree or minimum four years related work experience with Associates degree required; Experience working with surveying equipment preferred; Experience planning and coordinating Forestry and Natural Resources events preferred; Experience coordinating fire management burns preferred; Experience working with the State and County Weed database preferred.

 Technical Skills: Proficiency in MS Office (Word, Excel, PowerPoint and Outlook), GIS and ArcMap preferred; Valid driver’s license with good driving record required.

 Physical Requirements: Physical effort is light for the majority of work with lifting or carrying limited 25lbs with the occasional need to lift/pull/push/move/carry up to 50 lbs.
 The majority of the work is in the field with the need to bend/stand/reach.
 There are intermittent visits to City Department locations, some of which are in other areas of the city.
 There is a need to keep detailed reports this sometimes requires occasional use of a keyboard.
 Work interruptions are frequent.

 The majority of the work is in the field with winter/offseason work occurring in a normal office environment.
 Frequent driving or riding is required to do daily work during the spring/summer/fall months.